CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```

 !!! note
-     Please make sure that your nextflow configuration file (`nextflow.config`)
+     Please make sure that your Nextflow configuration file (`nextflow.config`)
      has the correct executor name when using the HypeQueue executor.
 Also,
      when multiple nodes are used, ensure that the executor knows how many jobs
      it can submit using the parameter `queueSize` under the `executor` block.